joakimremler/AIS-Sensor/README.md

 Do to limited time I haven't been able to install a pump and a sensor.

 ## TODO
-* Replace the simulation sensor to a real sensor that reads moisture in the soil and output the signal to AIS-Sensor.
-* Add a small electrical pump to the Raspberry pi gpio pinns and control the pump, a preferible duration is 5s.
+* Add security to the webpage that nobody that hasent been autorized can POST, DELETE or PUT values to your system.
-* Add protection
+* Add login
 * Add multiply users

 ## Languages